 Students are admitted to the Ph.D. program as a Post M.S. student.
 Each Post M.S. student must choose a core faculty member as mentor who agrees to chair the student's dissertation research committee.

-Generally, Ph.D. students are supported at initial salaries of $1,300-$1,700 in direct support for their research and teaching duties.
-Financial support includes medical insurance and qualifies the student for the lower, Texas-Resident Tuition, a tuition scholarship may also be awarded.
-This covers up to nine hours of tuition per semester.
+Generally, Ph.D. students are supported with initial monthly stipends of $2,100 or higher in direct support for their research and teaching duties.
+Financial support includes fringe benefits and qualifies the student for the lower, Texas-resident tuition.
+A graduate tuition fellowship and other competitive fellowships may also be awarded.
+The graduate tuition fellowship covers up to nine hours of tuition per semester.

-The Ph.D. degree requires 52 credit hours of approved study beyond the M.S. degree.
-These requirements translate to a minimum of 24 credit hours of organized course work (eight 3-credit non-research courses) beyond the Master's Degree plus 28 hours of Ph.D. research and dissertation.
-It is also possible to obtain the Ph.D. degree without obtaining the M.S. degree.
-Consult program director for details.
+The Ph.D. degree requires 54 credit hours of approved study beyond the M.S. degree.
+These requirements translate to a minimum of 24 credit hours of organized course work (eight 3-credit non-research courses) beyond the Master's Degree plus 30 hours of Ph.D. research and dissertation.
+It is also possible to obtain the Ph.D. degree as a B.S.-to-Ph.D. student, which requires a minimum of 42 credit hours of organized course work and 30 hours of Ph.D. research and dissertation.
 A maximum of 100 credit hours as a Ph.D. student also applies.
-After 100 hours, the student is no longer eligible for the lower, Texas-Resident Tuition.
+After 100 hours, the student is no longer eligible for the lower, Texas-resident tuition.

-A Post-M.S. student becomes a Ph.D. student after passing the qualifying examination, which is usually taken after three semesters in residence.
+A Post-M.S. student becomes a Ph.D. student after passing the qualifying examination, which is taken by the end of the third semester in residence.
 The qualifying exam consists of a critical review of a manuscript published in the peer-reviewed literature, and related to the student's research area chosen by the chairman of the student's dissertation committee.
-The student has 10 calendar days to write a comprehensive critique of the article and then, approximately two weeks after submitting the written critique to the examination committee (consisting of the core faculty members) the student presents and defends the critique in front of the committee.
+The student has 10 calendar days to write a comprehensive critique of the article and then, approximately one to two weeks after submitting the written critique to the examination committee (consisting of the core faculty members) the student presents and defends the critique in front of the committee.
 The result is pass (excellent, good or fair) or fail (poor).
 The examination may be retaken once.

 After the student has completed 1-2 years of course work and preliminary research, they prepare a formal research proposal as their Candidacy Exam and select a dissertation committee consisting of a chair, two program faculty members and two faculty members from outside the CEE Department.
 Members are chosen by agreement between the student, the chair, and the potential member.
 All committee appointments must be approved by the Program Director and the Associate Dean for Graduate Studies.
 A candidacy examination consists of a formal proposal presentation and defense in front of the dissertation committee.
 The result is pass or fail.
 If the result is pass, the Ph.D. student becomes a Ph.D.
 Candidate.
 Even with a pass, the committee may point out deficiencies in the proposed research and recommend additional course work or require that specific experiments be completed.
 The exam may be retaken once.